Applying for a divorce in Australia: A quick guide to the legal facts

 You can apply either by yourself or jointly with your spouse for a divorce.
 You will need to prepare an Application for Divorce which we can assist you with for a fixed fee.
 If you apply solely, you will need to arrange to serve a copy of the application to your spouse and we can assist with this too.

 At Australian Family Lawyers, we’re a nationwide law firm with lots of experience helping people in difficult family situations.
 Get expert advice about divorce here.

 What happens next?

 Once you apply, you will be given a hearing date on which date a Registrar of the Court will decide whether to grant the divorce or not.
 You won’t need to attend this hearing unless you have children under the age of 18 and you are applying by yourself.
 If you have children of the marriage under the age of 18, you need to attend Court and show that appropriate arrangements have been made for their care in the Divorce Application.

 Once the Divorce Order is made, your divorce will take effect after 1 month and 1 day.
 You will then have a time limit of 12 months to file any applications for property and spousal maintenance proceedings.
 At that stage, you should also consider updating your will if you have one, as any reference to husband and wife will no longer apply and the Divorce Order can made your will void.

 If you or any of your family or friends are considering separating or going through a separation, it is important to get advice early.
 Our family lawyers are accredited specialists and can provide expert and tailored advice relevant to your situation in order to guide you through the post separation hurdles.

-If you have any questions or would like some guidance, please contact us here or fill out the form below – we’d be happy to assist you.
+If you have any questions or would like some guidance, request a callback via the form below – we’d be happy to assist you.

 Do you have a question about family law or relationship law?